-In addition to assessing the overall predictive power using F1 scores, we also recorded the percentage of times specific growth conditions were accurately or erroneously predicted, and we report these results in the form of a confusion matrix (Fig 4).
+In addition to assessing the overall accuracy of our predictive models using F1 scores, we also recorded the percentage of times specific growth conditions were accurately or erroneously predicted.
+We report these results in the form of a confusion matrix (Fig 4).
 Here, the column headings at the top show the predicted condition from the model on the test set and the rows show the true experimental condition.
-The numbers and shading in the interior of the matrix represent the percentage of cases that a given experimental condition was predicted to be a certain growth condition.
-The numbers within each row add up to 100.
+The numbers and shading in the interior of the matrix represent the percentage of cases that a given experimental condition was predicted to be a certain growth condition (numbers within each row add up to 100).
 The large numbers/dark colorings along the diagonal highlight the high percentage of true positive predictions whereas any off-diagonal elements represent incorrect predictions.
 We found that the erroneous off-diagonal predictions are partially driven by the uneven sampling of different conditions in the original dataset.
-Even though we used sample-number-adjusted class weights in all fitted models, we observed a trend of increasing fractions of correct predictions with increasing number of samples available under training (S3 Fig).
+Even though we used sample-number-adjusted class weights in all fitted models, we observed a trend of increasing fractions of correct predictions with increasing number of samples available during the training stage (S3 Fig).

-As we previously noted, the F1 score quantifies accuracy by only considering perfect predictions (i.e. when all 4 features are correctly predicted).
-A sample that is incorrectly classified for all four factors is thus treated the same as one that only differs from the true set of features by a single incorrect factor.
-In practice, we observed that the majority of incorrect predictions differed from their true condition vector by only a single value (S4 Fig).
+As we previously noted, the F1 score quantifies accuracy by only considering perfect predictions (i.e. when all 4 features are correctly predicted); a sample that is incorrectly classified for all four features is thus treated the same as one that only differs from the true set of features by a single incorrect factor.
+In practice, however, we observed that the majority of incorrect predictions differed from their true condition vector by only a single value (S4 Fig).

 Joint consideration of mRNA and protein abundances improves model accuracy

-We next asked whether predictions could be improved by simultaneously considering mRNA and protein abundances.
-To address this question, we limited our analysis to the subset of 102 samples for which both mRNA and protein abundances were available, and ran our analysis pipeline for mRNA abundances only, protein abundances only, and for the combined dataset containing both mRNA and protein abundances.
+We next asked whether predictions could be improved by simultaneously considering both mRNA and protein abundances.
+To address this question, we limited our analysis to the subset of 102 samples for which both mRNA and protein abundances were available and ran our analysis pipeline for mRNA abundances only, protein abundances only, and for the combined dataset containing both mRNA and protein abundances.
 For all four machine-learning algorithms, protein abundances yielded significantly better predictions than mRNA abundances (Fig 5, Table 2).
 This is in contrast to Fig 3, where we saw increased accuracy using mRNA abundance data.
-However, as previously noted, our dataset contains a larger number mRNA abundance samples, which results in a larger amount of training data.
-When compared on the same exact conditions—as depicted in Fig 5—protein abundance data appears to be more valuable for discriminating between different growth conditions.
+However, as previously noted, our dataset contains more mRNA abundance samples, which results in a larger amount of training data for the results presented in Fig 3.
+When compared on the same exact conditions—as depicted in Fig 5—protein abundance data appears more valuable for discriminating between different growth conditions.
 Notably, the combined dataset consisting of both mRNA and protein abundance measurements yielded the best overall predictive accuracy, irrespective of machine-learning algorithm used (Fig 5, Table 2).